1 Oct, 2020

 The amount you can borrow under a guarantor loan depends on the type of borrower you are.
 Borrower types are as follows:

 Of course, these amounts may vary from lender-to-lender.
 Therefore, you’ll need to ask what you’re eligible for before taking out a guarantor loan.

 You may be wondering ‘Can you be gifted a deposit for a house?’
 The answer is yes, if you’re very lucky, your family can indeed gift you a non-refundable deposit to buy a home!
-Generally, your bank will require proof from your parents that the money is a gift that does not need to be considered as genuine savings above 90% – So will need to be sitting in your account for at least 3 months or with rental history 12 months for certain lenders in regards to First Home Buyers.
+But will need to be considered as genuine savings above 90% – So will need to be sitting in your account for at least 3 months or with rental history 12 months for certain lenders in regards to First Home Buyers.